epfml/disco/mobile-browser-based-version/server/README.md

 ### Running in Google App Engine

-Google App Engine (GAE) creates an HTTPS certificate automatically, making this the easiest way to deploy the server in the Google Cloud Platform.
+Google App Engine (GAE) creates an HTTPS certificate automatically, making this the easiest way to deploy the helper server in the Google Cloud Platform.

 To change the GAE app configuration, you can modify the file `app.yaml`.
 Do not modify the flex enviroment because it is required for WebSocket support, which is required for PeerJS.